June 9-14th;

 This summer I will complete my sixth decade on earth.
 Living to 60 is not that surprising for most North American middle-income white cis-men.
-It is a bigger deal for me- see my recent blog post for some background on why that is.
-To celebrate the event I will be traveling around south-western Ontario and Metro Toronto.
+It is a bigger deal for me- see my blog post for some background on why that is.
+To celebrate the event I will be traveling around Ontario.
 I want to meet and talk with queer folk (young and old) across the area.

-In addition to the stories in this blog (see a ‘Top 10 Posts’ list below), I’ve published my chapbook In Pursuit Of A Dream.
-If any central or southwest Ontario #LGBTQ groups offer to host an evening of poetry/ storytelling/ taking questions, I’m all in.
+In addition to the stories in this blog (see a ‘Top 10 Posts‘ list below), I’ve published my chapbook In Pursuit Of A Dream.
+There is a youTube vid of me reading some of my poetry below that Top 10 List.
+If any Ontario #LGBTQ groups offer to host an evening of poetry/ storytelling/ taking questions, I’m all in.
 Sister Flirt would welcome invitations to speak as well.

 I am not looking to become rich from this tour.
 Rather, it is my birthday gift to queer communities across Ontario.
 That said, any contribution of meals, accommodations or funds for travel expenses are appreciated.
 Net proceeds from the sale of the Fine Art print shown here support my travel expenses.